ehariton/BASH_SNOPT_install/README.md

   If you want to install SNOPT, go to the next section.

-  To skip installing SNOPT run this:
+  If you DO NOT want to instal SNOPT run this:

   ```
   cd /mnt/c/<OMDAO_FOLDER>/pyoptspare